lipenco/rgsoc-blog/source/posts/2014-02-21-on-agile-rails-education.md

-Programming languages is like songs, we like the one we know.
-If you have experience with Ruby, you will most likely be tempted to try Coffescript -  a language that compiles into JavaScript.
+Programming languages are like songs, we like the ones we know.
+If your know Ruby you are becoming picky about syntax and beauty, this is wy you will most likely be tempted to try Coffescript -  a language that compiles into JavaScript.

 There why Coffessscript will allure you so easily is that it was inspired by Ruby language.
 It embraces Ruby's simplicity, readability and even some idioms.

-No semicolons, optional parenthesis and curly braces, no comas - it's only a beginning.
+No semicolons, no comas, optional parenthesis and curly braces and yes, it is still just old JavaScript.

 ### Here are the 8 indisputable reasons to love Coffeescript: